lskatz/Kalamari/paper/paper.md

     name: Enteric Diseases Laboratory Branch (EDLB), Centers for Disease Control and Prevention, Atlanta, GA, USA
   - index: 2
     name: Center for Food Safety, University of Georgia, Griffin, GA, USA
+  - index: 3
+    name: At the time of this work, Enteric Diseases Laboratory Branch (EDLB), Centers for Disease Control and Prevention, Atlanta, GA, USA
+  - index: 4
+    name: At the time of this work, Quadram Institute, Norwich, UK
 date: "May 17, 2024"
 bibliography: paper.bib
 output: